varunm22/personal-site/content/life/january-2020.md

 {{< figure src="/imgs/life/2020/0010.jpg" >}}
 {{< figure src="/imgs/life/2020/0011.jpg" >}}

 Neha has been on the lookout for a succulent or cactus for her room, and I knew of some nice plant stores to take her to.
 Somehow, she convinced me that she didn't need one, but that I did, so meet my new plant!
+It's a type of succulent called a stone plant, which I believe means that it just tries its best to convince everyone that it's a rock.

 {{< figure src="/imgs/life/2020/0012.jpg" >}}